thomasvuong/Wan2GP/README.md

 **Follow DeepBeepMeep on Twitter/X to get the Latest News**: https://x.com/deepbeepmeep

 ## 🔥 Latest Updates :
+### September 5 2025: WanGP v8.4 - Take me to Outer Space
+You have probably seen these short AI generated movies created using *Nano Banana* and the *First Frame - Last Frame* feature of *Kling 2.0*.
+The idea is to generate an image, modify a part of it with Nano Banana and give the these two images to Kling that will generate the Video between these two images, use now the previous Last Frame as the new First Frame, rinse and repeat and you get a full movie.

+I have made it easier to do just that with *Qwen Edit* and *Wan*:
+- **End Frames can now be combined with Continue a Video** (and not just a Start Frame)
+- **Multiple End Frames can be inputed**, each End Frame will be used for a different Sliding Window

+You can plan in advance all your shots (one shot = one Sliding Window) : I recommend using Wan 2.2 Image to Image with multiple End Frames (one for each shot / Sliding Window), and a different Text Prompt for each shot / Sliding Winow (remember to enable *Sliding Windows/Text Prompts Will be used for a new Sliding Window of the same Video Generation*)

+The results can quite be impressive.
+However, Wan 2.1 & 2.2 Image 2 Image are restricted to a single overlap frame when using Slide Windows, which means only one frame is reeused for the motion.
+This may be unsufficient if you are trying to connect two shots with fast movement.

+This is where *InfinitTalk* comes into play.
+Beside being one best models to generate animated audio driven avatars, InfiniteTalk uses internally more one than motion frames.
+It is quite good to maintain the motions between two shots.
+I have tweaked InfinitTalk so that **its motion engine can be used even if no audio is provided**.
+So here is how to use InfiniteTalk: enable *Sliding Windows/Text Prompts Will be used for a new Sliding Window of the same Video Generation*), and if you continue an existing Video  *Misc/Override Frames per Second" should be set to "Source Video*.
+Each Reference Frame inputed will play the same role as the End Frame except it wont be exactly an End Frame (it will correspond more to a middle frame, the actual End Frame will differ but will be close)

+You will find below a 33s movie I have created using these two methods.
+Quality could be much better as I havent tuned at all the settings (I couldn't bother, I used 10 steps generation without Loras Accelerators for most of the gens).

 ### September 2 2025: WanGP v8.31 - At last the pain stops

 - This single new feature should give you the strength to face all the potential bugs of this new release: